alexconst/alexconst.github.io/_drafts/ansible.md

 *"Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates."* [^docs_ansible]
 In order to to this it uses text files where configuration management, deployment and orchestration tasks are defined.
 The advantage of using a provisioning tool like Ansible is that by using its configuration files it makes the whole process reproducible and scalable to hundreds or thousands of servers.
 With the benefit that these configuration files can be put under version control.

 An Ansible recipe is composed by:
-- one or more YAML files,
+- one or more YAML files, which define the tasks to be executed,
 - an inventory file, where target host machines are listed and grouped, and
-- an optional Ansible configuration file (if specified it uses the one given in the command line, then falls back to the local directory, and finally to the user home directory).
+- an optional Ansible configuration file.

 [^docs_ansible]: <http://docs.ansible.com/ansible/>

 Other well known provisioning tools include: Puppet (2005), Chef (2008) and Salt (2011).
 So why choose Ansible (2012)?
-There have been multiple discussions[^disc1] [^disc2] [^disc3] on this topic but with no clear winner standing out.
+There are multiple discussions[^disc1] [^disc2] [^disc3] on this topic but with no clear winner standing out.
 The main reasons for this being related with the maturity of each tool, its prevalence inside a company, and the pros and cons that each tool brings.
-Although Chef does tend to be well regarded, and Ansible does tend to be recommended for new users or systems.
+Nonetheless, Chef does tend to be well regarded (and a better alternative than its Ruby counterpart Puppet), and Ansible does tend to be recommended for new users or installations.

 The main reasons for Ansible:
-- easy learning curve (due to the use of YAML, Python and the documentation),
+- easy learning curve (due to the use of YAML, Python and its documentation),
 - excellent documentation,
 - declarative paradigm (configuration is done as data via YAML files not code),
 - agent-less architecture (only SSH is used, so no potential vulnerable agents get installed),
-- batteries included (more than 400 modules), and
+- batteries included (more than 400 modules),
-- use of Python (loops are supported via the Jinja2 templating language).
+- use of Python (loops are supported via the Jinja2 templating language), and
+- Ansible Galaxy (a repository with thousands of Ansible recipes which you can customize to your needs).